-Map 4: Swanton Morley Settlement Boundary
+Map 4: Breckland Local Plan Preferred Directions Site Allocations Swanton Morley

-6.26.
-To assist the Parish Council and Breckland District Council the Swanton Morley Neighbourhood Plan Steering Group included the Breckland Local Plan Preferred Directions proposed development sites at the public consultation community event and asked local residents which of the proposed sites they preferred and why.

-- 6.27.
-At the public consultation local residents were mainly against any development but reluctantly accepted that new development was going to happen in Swanton Morley and set about identifying their preferred sites (based on those put forward through the Breckland Local Plan Preferred Directions process) and reasons why both positive and negative. - 6.28.
-Based on local residents reasoning and comments the outcomes were submitted to Breckland District Council, by the Parish Council, as part of their consultation response, and used to develop the preferred residential sites as this policy allocation. - 6.29.
-Residents of Swanton Morley expressed their view that, if Swanton Morley was to grow, it should be in a way that enables the existing village to be 'more joined up' and linked together in a better way; as parts of the village feel remote and should be better connected by paths and cycleways. - 6.30.
+- 6.25.
+To assist the Parish Council and Breckland District Council the Swanton Morley Neighbourhood Plan Steering Group included the Breckland Local Plan Preferred Directions proposed development sites at the public consultation community event and asked local residents which of the proposed sites they preferred and why. - 6.26.
+At the public consultation local residents were mainly against any development but reluctantly accepted that new development was going to happen in Swanton Morley and set about identifying their preferred sites (based on those put forward through the Breckland Local Plan Preferred Directions process) and reasons why both positive and negative. - 6.27.
+Based on local residents reasoning and comments the outcomes were submitted to Breckland District Council, by the Parish Council, as part of their consultation response, and used to develop the preferred residential sites as this policy allocation. - 6.28.
+Residents of Swanton Morley expressed their view that, if Swanton Morley was to grow, it should be in a way that enables the existing village to be 'more joined up' and linked together in a better way; as parts of the village feel remote and should be better connected by paths and cycleways. - 6.29.
 The supported sites, where the local community would prefer to see development, which emerged from the public consultation community event are LP(098)013 and LP(098)014.
-The full list of sites considered as alternatives is listed at 6.38. and details in Appendix 5. - 6.31.
+The full list of sites considered as alternatives is listed at 6.38. and details in Appendix 5. - 6.30.
 Following the initial 'call for sites', site LP(098)016 was put forward by the landowner.
-The Swanton Morley Neighbourhood Plan Steering Group considered this new site, and concluded that as it lies between site LP(098)013 and LP(098)014 it is sensible to include site LP(098)016 in the allocation as well. - 6.32.
+The Swanton Morley Neighbourhood Plan Steering Group considered this new site, and concluded that as it lies between site LP(098)013 and LP(098)014 it is sensible to include site LP(098)016 in the allocation as well. - 6.31.
 In September 2016 Breckland Council issued a further consultation, called Breckland Local Plan Preferred Options & Settlement Boundaries, this gives an updated view on settlement hierarchy, allocation numbers and sites.
 Stating that Swanton Morley continues to be identified as a Local Service Centre within the settlement hierarchy, identifies that it will grow by 10% to 2036 and allocates 166 new dwellings to 2036.
-With current completions (37) and commitments (44) this results in a remainder of 85 new dwellings to be allocated.

-6.33.
-Breckland Local Plan Preferred Options and Settlement Boundaries supports the outcome of the views expressed by local residents by identifying site LP[098]013 as the 'preferred' site and site LP[098]014 and LP[098]016 as suitable 'alternatives', see Map 5.
+With current completions (37) and commitments (44) this results in a remainder of 85 new dwellings to be allocated. - 6.32.
+Breckland Local Plan Preferred Options and Settlement Boundaries supports the outcome of the views expressed by local residents by identifying site LP[098]013 as the 'preferred' site and site LP[098]014 and LP[098]016 as suitable 'alternatives', as well as sites, LP[098]002 and LP[098]003.
+See Map 5.

-Map 5: Breckland Local Plan Preferred Site and Additional Neighbourhood Plan Sites
+Map 5: Breckland Local Plan Preferred Options and Settlement Boundaries: Swanton Morley and Alternative Sites